nukopian/DBIx-Squirrel/README.md

     ARRAYREF or a HASHREF.

 To change these properties, simply provide the new values in the argument list.
-They may be provided in either order, but they must both be provided.
+When used to change these properties, a reference to the iterator is returned.

-Normally, the iterator's buffer-size is set to a low initial value (greater than 1), and is usually adjusted upwards to a maximum after every database read.
+Normally, an iterator's buffer-size is set to a low initial value, greater than 1.
+It is usually gradually increased by a factor of two, up to a maximum, after every database read.
 This is done to improve performance when fetching large result sets.

 Manually setting the iterator's buffer-size has the side-effect of fixing it at that value, preventing the kind of automatic adjustment described above.

-When used to change these properties, the method returns a reference to the iterator.
+The following package globals define the relevant default settings:

+    $DBIx::Squirrel::it::DEFAULT_SLICE       = [];  # slicing strategy
+    $DBIx::Squirrel::it::DEFAULT_BUFFER_SIZE = 2;   # initial buffer-size
+    $DBIx::Squirrel::it::BUFFER_SIZE_LIMIT   = 64;  # maximum buffer-size

 #### `count`